-The protein engineering process initially involves an extensive system-related structure and data gathering effort that provides the groundwork for knowledge driven model building and refinement.
+The protein engineering process initially involves a thorough understanding of the biological system of interest and involves an extensive system-related structure and data gathering effort that provides the groundwork for knowledge-driven model building and refinement.
 Different components in the ZymeCAD™ platform are applied to the resultant molecular model to calibrate a variety of biophysical characteristics compared to known experimental data about the system.
-The technique iteratively refines the quality of structural models using a tight integration of data and simulation driven insights, providing a greater degree of realism for rational protein engineering.
+The technique iteratively refines the quality of structural models using a tight integration of data and simulation-driven insights, providing a greater degree of realism for rational protein engineering.

-Building on this characterization, Zymeworks’ protein engineers are able to use other components in the ZymeCAD™ platform to extensively model numerous single point and multisite mutations involving these hotspot positions.
+Building on the structural evaluation and hot spot characterization, Zymeworks’ protein engineers are able to use other components in the ZymeCAD™ platform to extensively model numerous single point and multisite mutations at specific positions of interest.
 Apart from remodeling and refining the structure with the altered side chain compositions and coupled backbone conformational changes, extensive scoring techniques are employed to evaluate the stability and other functionally relevant characteristics of the protein.
 A limited number of the promising protein candidates are expressed and assayed using a variety of in vitro techniques such as chromatography, differential scanning calorimetry, surface plasmon resonance or cell based methods where appropriate.
 This data is used to drive subsequent iterative optimization cycles of the lead candidates.